mchalela/SnakeJazz/README.md

 # SnakeJazz

-SnakeJazz provides decorators to let you know the running status of your Python functions.
+SnakeJazz provides decorators to let you hear the running status of your ~~Snake~~ Python functions.

+These are the decorators:

+snakejazz.zzz:
+    Pass in the file names of the sounds you wish to use.

+snakejazz.url:
+    Pass in the youtbe link for the audio you wish to use.

+snakejazz.rattle:
+    Rattle from start to finish